dpuelz/dpuelz.github.io/README.md

 ### Working Papers

+A Symmetric Prior for Multinomial Probit Models, with LH Burgette and PR Hahn (2020).

 [A Graph-Theoretic Approach to Randomization Tests of Causal Effects Under General Interference](https://arxiv.org/pdf/1910.10862.pdf), with G Basse, A Feller, and P Toulis (2019).

 [Monotonic Effects of Characteristics on Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3212934), with J Fisher and C Carvalho (2019).